esandorfi/elevatorq/docs/iter1/readme.md

-# Iteration 1
+# Elevator Q / Iteration 1

-## see as a product manager
+## See as a Product Manager

 We'll use a **Destination dispatch** elevator control system.

+> Destination dispatch is an optimization technique used for multi-elevator installations, which groups passengers for the same destinations into the same elevators, thereby reducing waiting and travel times when compared to a traditional system where all passenger wishing to ascend or descend enter the same elevator and then request their destination.

-Please read about it : [here on elevation.fandom.com](https://elevation.fandom.com/wiki/Destination_dispatch).
+Please read more about it : [here on elevation.fandom.com](https://elevation.fandom.com/wiki/Destination_dispatch).

 <img src="dispatch_elevator_system.png" width="500">